chelobaka/simple-latex-filter/CONFIGURATION.md

 ## Helper script

-There is a simple Python script coming with the plugin which can used to detect inconsistencies (not all for sure) in the configuration file and optionally check LaTeX content for unknown commands.
+There is a Python script `slf_checker.py` coming with the plugin which can used to detect inconsistencies (not all of them for sure) in the configuration file and optionally check LaTeX content for unknown commands.

 Usage:
 ```
-python checker.py <path-to-configuration-file> [path-to-content-directory-or-file]
+python3 slf_checker.py <path-to-configuration-file> [path-to-content-directory-or-file]
 ```